 Avery was released from prison in May, 2010 and on September 23, 2010, his conviction and sentence were vacated and the charges were dismissed.

-In February, 2011, Ellis pleaded no contest to the murders of seven prostitutes and was sentenced to life in prison without parole.
-No one has been charged with the murder of Griffin.
+In February, 2011, Ellis pled no contest to the murders of seven prostitutes and was sentenced to life in prison without parole.
+No one was charged with the murder of Griffin.
+Ellis, who died in prison in 2013, was also linked to a murder for which Chaunte Ott

 – Maurice Possley